sudheerj/reactjs-interview-questions/README.md

 3.  ### What is JSX?

-    _JSX_ is a XML-like syntax extension to ECMAScript (the acronym stands for _JavaScript XML_).
+    _JSX_ stands for _JavaScript XML_ and it is a XML-like syntax extension to ECMAScript.
 Basically it just provides syntactic sugar for the `React.createElement()` function, giving us expressiveness of JavaScript along with HTML like template syntax.

     In the example below text inside `<h1>` tag is returned as JavaScript function to the render function.